LibreTexts/jupyterhub-templates/README.md

 # Usage

-A couple of things need to be setup for this to work:
+Two things need to be setup for this to work:

-1. Custom handlers for `/hub/about` and `/hub/faq`.
+1. Custom handlers for `/hub/about` and `/hub/faq`, along with setting `template_paths` to point JupyterHub to our custom templates.
 Add this to JupyterHub's config:
 ```python
 from jupyterhub.handlers.base import BaseHandler
 class AboutHandler(BaseHandler):